vocdoni/census3/api/README.md

 ### GET `/tokens/{tokenID}?chainID={chainID}&externalID={externalID}`
 Returns the information about the token referenced by the provided ID and chain ID, the external ID is optional.

+> `externalID` URL parameter is *optional* by default, but required for external provided tokens like POAPs.

 - 📥 response: